How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 Step 1: Decide the cause and mission of your NGO

-Determine your organization’s objectives before registering as an NGO.
+If you are wondering how to start an NGO, the first step is to determine your organization’s objectives.
 You need to list the causes you strongly believe in and identify with.
 Then, elaborate on your NGO’s values and mission statement.
 This will allow you to select the ideal board members and identify your target market.

 For instance, you might support issues like environmental preservation, animal welfare, and women’s empowerment.
 But if you care deeply about women’s issues, make this subject the focal point of your organization’s cause.